Konamiman/Z80dotNet/README.md

 How to use it?
 You simply:

 * Create an instance of the `Z80Processor` class and configure it (at the very least the memory contents).
+* Optionally, plug your own implementation of `IMemory` in the `Memory` property of the class (the default memory implementation is a plain array of bytes).
 * Subscribe to the `MemoryAccess` and `InstructionExecution` events.
 * Invoke the `Start` method.
 * Communicate with the processor by using the above mentioned events.
 When you want the `Start` method to return, you invoke the `Stop` method.